jlewicki/tree_state_machine/README.md

 ## Tree State Machines
-A tree (hierarchical) state machine is a similar to a traditional finite state machine (FSM), in that the state of a system is modeled by a set of discrete states, one of which one is current (active) at any given time.
+A tree (hierarchical) state machine is a similar to a traditional finite state machine (FSM), in that the state of a system is modeled by a set of discrete states, one of which one is current at any given time.
 The system can transition from one state to another in response to messages (typically representing some sort of external event) being processed by the current state.

 In a tradtional FSM, each state exists independently, and if a state machine is in a particular state, then it cannot simultaneously be in any of the other states.
 This is sufficient for many